Different forms of first order spin-orbit motion and their utility in spin matching in electron storage rings: Spin Matching Conditions

 \section{Spin Matching Conditions}

 This section entirely follows the derivation and implementation of first order spin matching methods by A. Chao in his SLIM formalism \cite{chao}.
-The right handed orthonormal coordinate system $(\hat{n}_0, \hat{m}_0, \hat{l}_0)$ is defined, where $\hat{n}_0$ is the 1-turn periodic spin solution on the closed orbit and $(\hat{m}_0,\hat{l}_0)$ precess around $\hat{n}_0$.
-The number of precessions of $(\hat{m}_0,\hat{l}_0)$ around $\hat{n}_0$ on the closed orbit per turn is the spin tune $\nu_{spin}$.
-By applying a further rotation to ``wind back" the spin tune each turn, the 1-turn periodic coordinate system $(\hat{n}_0, \hat{m},\hat{l})$ is constructed \cite{deshandbook} where
+The right handed orthonormal coordinate system $(\hat{n}_0, \hat{m}_0, \hat{l}_0)$ is defined, where $\hat{n}_0$ is the 1-turn periodic spin solution on the closed orbit and $(\hat{m}_0,\hat{l}_0)$ precess around $\hat{n}_0$, following spin motion on the closed orbit.
+The number of precessions of $(\hat{m}_0,\hat{l}_0)$ around $\hat{n}_0$ per turn is the spin tune $\nu_{spin}$.
+By applying a further rotation to ``wind back" the spin tune instantaneously after each turn, the 1-turn periodic coordinate system $(\hat{n}_0, \hat{m},\hat{l})$ is constructed \cite{deshandbook} where